julfiker/swagger-laravel/README.md

 **Any Help?**
-You can contact me if you need anything on this regards, My contacts inforamtion ~
+You can contact me if you need anything on this regards, My contacts information ~
 _email:_ `mail.julfiker@gmail.com`
 _skype:_ `eng.jewel`